-9.12 Smart Meter Verification test results
+9.12 SMART Meter Verification test results

-If the Smart Meter Verification test is initiated by command, the transmitter will make several measurements to verify the transmitter calibration, sensor calibration, coil circuit health, and electrode circuits health.
-The results of these tests can be reviewed and recorded on the Table 9-3 form.
-Print the "Commanded Calibration Verification Results" form and enter the test results as you view them.
-The completed form can be used to validate that the meter is within the required calibration limits to comply with governmental regulatory agencies.
+If the SMART Meter Verification test is manually initiated, the transmitter will make several measurements to verify the transmitter calibration, sensor calibration, coil circuit health, and electrode circuits health.
+The results of these tests can be reviewed and recorded on the calibration verification report (see Optimizing continuous Smart Meter Verification).
+This report can be used to validate that the meter is within the required calibration limits to comply with governmental regulatory agencies.

 Depending on the method used to view the results, they will be displayed in either a menu structure, as a method, or in the report format.
 When using the LOI, the parameters are viewed as a method using the left arrow key to cycle through the results.
+In ProLink III, the calibration report is populated with the necessary data eliminating the need to manually complete the report.